SusanGrace1/SusanGrace_-Data_Analyst_Portfolio/README.md

 ### Exploratory Data Analysis

-Before diving into the data analysis, we made the following educated guesses based on industry knowledge and logical reasoning:
+Before diving into the data analysis, I made the following educated guesses based on industry knowledge and logical reasoning:

 1. **Budget:** We assumed that a higher budget would result in higher gross earnings.